GoogleCloudPlatform/community/tutorials/compute-quickstart.md

 In this quickstart, you'll use Compute Engine to create a two-tier application.
 The frontend VM runs a Node.js to-do web app, and the backend VM runs MongoDB.

-This tutorial will walk you through:
+This tutorial will walk you through the following:

 -   Creating and configuring two VMs
 -   Setting up firewall rules